pakinui/andie/README.md

 - Poppy Schlaadt
 - Mahfuz Bin Abdul Razak

+### Accessible via:
+- Any time the ANDIE application is open the keyboard shortcuts are able to be used.
 ### Testing
 The shortcuts use no formal testing framework, however, tests were run to make sure that the shortcuts worked on both Windows and macOS.
 All shortcuts were tested to ensure all shortcuts had unique keys.
 Tests were run to make sure only the shortcuts that had been created worked and if random keys were pressed nothing happened.